agsh/boobst/Readme.md

 ### SaveObject

-Save JSON objects in database.
+Saves JSON objects in database.
 Set with object value type implements same behaviour.
 Mapping JSON to globals is similar to document storage in this paper: http://www.mgateway.com/docs/universalNoSQL.pdf pp. 19-21
 ``` JSON
 {
     "array": ["a", "ab", "abc"],